SuperNova76/TopCPToolKit/docs/tutorials/write_config.md

 hadd Source file 1: only_reco_histograms.root
 hadd Source file 2: output_reco.root
 hadd Target path: output.root:/
-Warning in <TList::Merge>: input list is empty - nothing to merge with
 ```

 The last warning is safe to ignore, here.
 What we have done behind the scenes is write the ntuple to a file called `output_reco.root`, and the metadata histograms to `only_reco_histograms.root`.